FOR408: Windows Forensic Analysis

 Proper analysis requires real data for students to examine.
 The completely updated FOR408 course trains digital forensic analysts through a series of new hands-on laboratory exercises that incorporate evidence found on the latest Microsoft technologies (Windows 7, Windows 8/8.1, Office and Office365, cloud storage, Sharepoint, Exchange, Outlook,).
-Students leave the course armed with the latest tools and techniques and prepared to investigate the latest trends and capabilities they might encounter.
+Students leave the course armed with the latest tools and techniques and prepared to investigate even the most complicated systems they might encounter.
 Nothing is left out - attendees learn to analyze everything from legacy Windows XP systems to just discovered Windows 8.1 artifacts.

 FOR408 Windows Forensic Analysis will teach you to: